 Your MOT history can be checked online to see when the exemption was issued.
 It may not be updated immediately, so you might need to keep checking back.

 For drivers whose first MOT is due, an automatic six-month exemption will be imposed.

 DO ask your car provider about payment holidays

-Many people who have bought a car on finance will be worried that they won’t be able to keep up with the payments if they suddenly find themselves out of work.
+Many people who have bought a car on finance or with a personal loan will be worried that they won’t be able to keep up with the payments if they suddenly find themselves out of work.

 Vehicle manufacturers over the UK are throwing a lifeline to these customers by offering them payment holidays, which could see payments being put on hold for a period of up to three months.